 Maybe it’s time to buy some measuring cups to make meal preparation easier.
 You should also toss anything that might trigger you to snack or eat more than you should.

-Make sure to keep in constant communication with your health partner and dietician being absolutely open with them.
-It is better to admit that you failed or slipped than to act like everything is fine while in real facts you are failing.
+Make sure to keep in constant communication with your health partner and dietitian being absolutely open with them.
+It is better to admit that you failed or slipped than to act like everything is fine while failing in real factg.
 Using these steps, apparently, will give you your very own Jenny Craig at home.

 To us, it seems you can save your money and do all of this without Jenny Craig taking your money – but we’re crazy.